-(update 11-11-21 the posts are no longer on New Music Box and will be moved here shortly..)
+These posts can be found in the New Music Box archive, and will be moved here soon..

 Abstract: As an electronic musician I am largely occupied with capturing and manipulation of sound in real time—specifically the sound of instruments being played by other musicians.